 A visiting minister delivered the morning message.
 It was a good sermon, but, in all honesty, I had hoped for a more personal word from God.
 I needed something special.

-As goose bumps covered my body, he told me that God loved me, that I was special in God’s eyes, that God knew where I was, and that he would lead me in the coming days.
-I had never met this minister before, and he had no clue what I was facing.
-But my Heavenly Father knew.
-And he knew that I had come to church, seeking a personal word from him.
+With kindness in his voice, he told me that God loved me, that I was special in God’s eyes, that God knew where I was, and that he would lead me in the coming days.
+Understand, this minister had no idea what I was facing.
+But my Heavenly Father knew, and he knew that I had come to church, seeking a personal word from him.

 “Behold, I go forward, but he is not there; and backward, but I cannot perceive him: But he knoweth the way that I take.”
 Job 23: 8-10